 Recent studies have shown that Instagram does in fact have serious negative effects on self-image, especially for young girls.
 According to one study — conducted by Facebook, which owns Instagram, and leaked by Facebook whistleblower Frances Haugen — 13.5% of teen girls surveyed said Instagram worsened thoughts of suicide.
 Another 17% said it made their eating disorders worse.

-One way parents can potentially combat those effects is to foster an ongoing dialog that teaches kids about empathy.
+One way parents can potentially combat the effects of social media and self-image is to foster an ongoing dialogue that teaches kids about empathy.

-“It really needs to be an ongoing dialog between parents and kids, engaging in these conversations around how they think about the images they see” says Dr. Sass.
+“It really needs to be an ongoing dialogue between parents and kids, engaging in these conversations around how they think about the images they see,” says Dr. Sass.
 “It’s so important for a young person to be able to identify that the person who posted that photo probably took 70 photos before they posted that one.”

 Plus, there’s filtering, photoshopping and even airbrushing, all of which further distort reality.

-“So much of it is just fake,” Dr. Sass continues, “And so much stuff is deliberately marketed to them.
-The people they follow and admire, have them step back and see how they’re posting about certain sneakers or makeup brands.
+“So much of it is just fake,” Dr. Sass continues, “and so much stuff is deliberately marketed to them.
+Have them step back and see how the people they follow and admire are posting about certain sneakers or makeup brands.
 They’re getting paid.”